WGR-SA/vuex-orm-crud/README.md

 <h1 align="center">Vuex ORM Plugin: vuex-orm-crud</h1>

-[Vuex-ORM](https://github.com/vuex-orm/vuex-orm) brings Object-Relational Mapping to the Vuex Store. vuex-orm-rest lets you communicate with RESTful backends.
+[Vuex-ORM](https://github.com/vuex-orm/vuex-orm) brings Object-Relational Mapping to the Vuex Store. @wgr-sa/vuex-orm-crud lets you communicate with RESTful backends.

 The plugin extends the basic model of Vuex-ORM with some helful functions to make CRUD operations such as save, get, paginate, update, delete.

 You no longer need to access your http client manually.
-All the comunication happens thru the enhanced Vuex-ORM models.
+All the communication happens thru the enhanced Vuex-ORM models.

 # Dependencies